Thallium poisoning case of Zhu Ling: Second hospitalization

-On Feb 20, 1995, a new semester started.
-On Feb 27, shortly after returning to school, Zhu Ling experienced intense pain in both legs.
-On Mar 6, Zhu Ling's condition deteriorated, experiencing severe leg pain and dizziness.
-Her parents took her to Peking University Third Hospital for treatment.
-Professor Chen Zhenyang (陈震阳), who was involved in the diagnosis and treatment, documented in his paper "Introduction to a Rare Case of Severe Thallium Poisoning" that on March 8, Zhu Ling "once again experienced intense foot pain, pain in the calves, so severe that she dared not touch any objects.
+A new semester began on 20 February 1995.
+On 27 February, shortly after returning to school, Zhu experienced intense pain in both legs.
+Her condition deteriorated further on 6 March, with severe leg pain and dizziness, and her parents took her to Peking University Third Hospital for treatment.
+Professor Chen Zhenyang (陈震阳), who was involved in her diagnosis and treatment, recorded in his paper "Introduction to a Rare Case of Severe Thallium Poisoning" that on 8 March Zhu "once again experienced intense foot pain, pain in the calves, so severe that she dared not touch any objects.
 This time it was more severe than the before, and the condition developed rapidly, extending to the lower back."

-On Mar 9, 1995, Zhu Ling's parents took her to the neurology specialist clinic in Peking Union Medical College Hospital (PUMCH).
-After being attended to by Professor Li Shunwei (李舜伟), he informed Zhu Ling's mother that her condition was "very similar to a case of thallium poisoning at Tsinghua University in the 1960s.
-In the medical records for that day, Professor Li Shunwei described Zhu Ling's condition as follows: "(the patient is) mentally clear and articulate, experiencing significant hair loss, limbs hurt by touching, redness at the fingertips and soles which are not swollen but with elevated temperature.
-Reduced sensation in the fingertips and below the knees, symmetric knee reflex.
+On 9 March 1995, Zhu Ling's parents took her to the neurology clinic at Peking Union Medical College Hospital (PUMCH).
+After examining her, Professor Li Shunwei (李舜伟), told Zhu's mother that her condition was "very similar to a case of thallium poisoning at Tsinghua University in the 1960s."
+In the medical record for that day, Li described Zhu's condition as follows: "(the patient is) mentally clear and articulate, experiencing significant hair loss, limbs hurt by touching, redness at the fingertips and soles which are not swollen but with elevated temperature.
+Reduced sensation in the fingertips and below the knees, with a symmetric knee reflex.
 Ankle reflex is slow.
-Highly suspicious of heavy metal poisoning, such as thallium and beryllium, consulted with Director Zhang Shoulin and professors including Ding Maobai".
-Upon admission, Zhu Ling "had clear Mees lines on her fingernails, raising suspicion of possible thallium poisoning".
-To further clarify the diagnosis, Professor Li Shunwei immediately contacted Professor Zhang Shoulin from the Chinese Academy of Medical Sciences Institute of Labor Health for Zhu Ling's diagnosis.
-On the same day, Zhu Ling, accompanied by her mother, went to Professor Zhang Shoulin for examination.
-Based on the symptoms, Zhang Shoulin suspected acute thallium or arsenic poisoning, but the institute was unable to conduct the necessary tests.
+Highly suspicious of heavy metal poisoning, such as thallium and beryllium, consulted with Director Zhang Shoulin and professors, including Ding Maobai.
+On admission, Zhu "had clear Mees' lines on her fingernails, raising suspicion of possible thallium poisoning".

+To clarify the diagnosis, Li contacted Professor Zhang Shoulin at the Chinese Academy of Medical Sciences.
+That same day, Zhu, accompanied by her mother, was examined by Zhang, who suspected acute thallium or arsenic poisoning; the institute, however, was unable to conduct the necessary tests.

-Zhu Ling denied that she had had any contact with thallium in class, a claim which was confirmed by Tsinghua's chemistry department.
-PUMCH also claimed the lack of equipment to perform such tests.
-As a result, the hospital, where the suspect Sun Wei's mother also works at, did not conduct any thallium poisoning tests.
+Zhu denied any contact with thallium in class, a claim confirmed by Tsinghua's chemistry department.
+PUMCH also cited a lack of equipment to perform such tests, and so–at the hospital where the future suspect Sun Wei's mother worked—no thallium test was carried out.